Bebbesi/Rhythia.Ai/README.md

 # Rhythia.Ai
+### Created by Bebbesi
+Rhythia AI is a chatbot designed to assist you with all things Rhythia.
+It can help you with installing the game and understanding its features.
+It's made to provide quick and concise answers to your questions about Rhythia.

-An Ai made to help people with the game Rhythia, Not affiliated with Rhythia.
+ ## Not affiliated with Rhythia.